fheitmueller/cv/index.md

 ### As guest lecturer

+-   “The taxation of global corporations”, 1 May 2023, at Erasmus University College, Rotterdam
+-   “Pillar 2 and developing countries: the debate”, 19 April 2023, Law
+    Faculty, Leiden University
--   “The political economy of the fight against Base Erosion and Profit Shifting”, 18 November 2021, in Honour’s College course “Role of International Actors in tackling global inequality and achieving the Sustainable Development Goals” coordinated by Irma Mosquera, Leiden University
+-   “The political economy of the fight against Base Erosion and Profit Shifting”, 2021 and 2022, in Honour’s College course “Role of International Actors in tackling global inequality and achieving the Sustainable Development Goals” coordinated by Irma Mosquera, Leiden University